Side Menu Begins

 Why is this on the ballot?

-Approximately $9 million in reductions to staffing, programs, and operations will be necessary if the issue is not approved.
+• Without new revenue, approximately $9 million in reductions to staffing, programs, and operations will be necessary.

 Financial Context